| Club Name: | Celtic Football Club |

-Celtic are one of the most successful football clubs in Scotland and have a great tradition of success.
-The Glasgow natives also have roots in Ireland having been founded in 1887 to help remove poverty in the East End parishes of the city among the Irish immigrant population.
+Celtic are the most successful club in Scotland and have an unbelievable tradition of success.
+The Hoops were founded in 1887 by Brother Walfrid to help alleviate poverty in the east end parishes of Glasgow among the Irish immigrant population.

 Celtic club name